laravel/docs/validation.md

     $email = $validated['email'];

-If you would like to add addiational fields to the validated data, you may call the `merge` method:
+If you would like to add additional fields to the validated data, you may call the `merge` method:

     $validated = $request->safe()->merge(['name' => 'Taylor Otwell']);